Adventures in learning

 Our community here in Peaslake is full of interesting people undertaking adventures and our ambition is to inspire our children to do the same as this one example from our quintessential village school illustrates.
 We do so while covering the core National Curriculum and carefully monitoring each child, but our small class sizes and brilliant teachers allow us to plan for spontaneity and respond to our students’ interests.
 How many other schools can genuinely claim to do that?

-When we learnt that a young community member was cycling from Peaslake to Japan, we thought that sounded like just the sort of adventure our children would want to know about.
-We invited them in to talk to us – complete with their fully laden bicycle.
+When we learnt that a young, local couple were cycling from Peaslake to Japan, we thought that sounded like just the sort of adventure our children would want to know about.
+We invited them in to talk to us – complete with their fully laden bicycles.

 The children got to carefully consider everything they’d need for the trip - camping gear, waterproofs, toolkits, cooking utensils, not to mention a very comfy saddle.